Morris, Minnesota: History

-Morris was platted in 1869 and named for Charles A. Morris, a railroad official.
-A post office has been in operation at Morris since 1871.
-It was incorporated as a city in 1902.
+Morris was platted in 1869 and named for Charles F. Morris (1827–1903), a railroad engineer.
+A post office has been in operation at Morris since 1871, when Morris township was organized.
+It was incorporated as a village in 1878 and as a city in 1902.

 The federal government and state in the 19th century had programs to assimilate Native Americans to the majority culture.
 The Sisters of Mercy Roman Catholic order, led by Mary Joseph Lynch, established a boarding school for Indians in Morris, operating it from 1887 to 1896 under contract to the federal government.
 Initially, most students came from the Turtle Mountain Band of Chippewa Indians, which had many Catholic converts.
 The Morris Industrial School for Indians was to prepare students for jobs in the industrializing culture.

 The federal government then appointed staff to manage the school into the early 20th century, before transferring it to the state.
 After the state took over the school in the early 20th century for general education, it taught agricultural topics.
 Agriculture has continued to be a major part of the economy.
 In 1909 the University of Minnesota established the West Central School of Agriculture (WCSA), and Morris closed.

 When the state announced a phase-out plan for Morris and similar agricultural schools, a grassroots citizens' movement convinced the state to establish a public college on the Morris campus.
 In the fall of 1960, the University of Minnesota Morris opened to students seeking a liberal arts education.
 It has been ranked a "Top 10 Public Liberal Arts College" by U.S. News & World Report and one of "America's Top Colleges" by Forbes.

 The city contains five properties listed on the National Register of Historic Places: the 1881 Lewis H. Stanton House, the 1899 Morris Industrial School for Indians Dormitory, the 1905 Morris Carnegie Library, and the early-20th-century West Central School of Agriculture and Experiment Station Historic District.
 Morris High School, begun in 1914, is also listed, even though it was demolished in 2013.

 The 1975 Morris earthquake occurred on July 9, and was the state's largest 20th-century earthquake, rated at 4.6 Mn.
 On June 4, 1993, another quake slightly shook the community.
 This one measured 4.1 in magnitude and was the third-largest earthquake in Minnesota in the 20th century.